yezhongbunengmei/coins/README.md

 # Simple To-Do list on Vue3 with Vuex(styling by Bootstrap)

+Responsive Vue3 +Vuex + Bootstrap project deployed on GitHub Pages.
+Data storage realized via local storage.
+State menegment is implemented by two Vuex modules( dialog and todo).
+Simple validation is implemented for dialog form.
+Currently it checks that input fields should not be empty.
+But I used custom validator that can be simply modified to add more validation cases.
-Simple Vue3 +Vuex + Bootstrap project deployed on GitHub Pages Just by rewriting actions Vuex storage you may simple connect application with real rest API backend.
+Just by rewriting actions Vuex storage you may simple connect application with real rest API backend.

 Deployed link: